vic-ma/howtodismantle.github.io/_posts/2025-11-03-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-The-Basics.md

 ## Create the classes

-Next, we create the two classes which define our extension's functionality:
+Next, we create the two classes that define our extension's functionality:
 1. The extension class, which represents our extension.
-1. The list class, which we use to make our extension return a list of cats.
+1. The cat list class, which represents the data source that our extension provides.

 ### Create the extension class

-We need to create a class for our extension.
-To do this, we define a new class called `MeowExtension`, which extends the base extension class, `ExtensionHost`.
+First, we create the class that represents our extension.
+To do this, we define a new class called `MeowExtension`, which extends `ExtensionHost` (the base extension class).

 Next, we override the `GetDefinitionOverride()` method.
 This method provides metadata about our extension to the *extension runtime*.
 This is different from the `extension.xml` file, which provides metadata to *Peakboard Designer*.
 However, the metadata in this method must match the metadata in `extension.xml`, to ensure consistency.

 Next, we override the `GetCustomListsOverride()` method.
-This method defines all the lists that the extension provides.
-For example, if you are building an extension for an ERP system, then your extension could provide a customers list and an orders list.
-Then, in Peakboard Designer, you can use the extension to add a customers-data-source or an orders-data-source.
+This method defines all the **list data sources** that our extension provides.
+For example, if you are building an extension for an ERP system, then your extension could provide a *customers* list-data-source and an *orders* list-data-source.
+Then, in Peakboard Designer, you can choose which data source you want to add.
 Both data sources are provided by the same extension.

 For our `MeowExtension` example, however, we only provide a single list, which is a static list of cats.
 So, our `GetCustomListsOverride()` method simply returns a new `CatCustomList` object.
 (We define the `CatCustomList` class in the next section.)